gknowles/dimcli/docs/src/reference.md

-opt.[clamp](guide.md#range-and-clamp) | Forces the value to be within the range, if it's less than the low it's set to the low, if higher than high it's made merely high. opt.defaultValue | Allows the default to be changed after the opt has been created. opt.[flagValue](guide.md#feature-switches) | Turns the argument into a feature switch, there are normally multiple switches pointed at a single external value, one of which should be flagged as the default. opt.[implicitValue](guide.md#optional-values) | The implicit value is used for arguments with optional values when the argument was specified in the command line without a value. opt.[parse](guide.md#parse-actions) | Change the action to take when parsing this argument. opt.[prompt](guide.md#prompting) | Enables prompting.
+opt.[clamp](guide.md#range-and-clamp) | Forces the value to be within the range, if it's less than the low it's set to the low, if higher than high it's made merely high. opt.defaultValue | Allows the default to be changed after the opt has been created. opt.[flagValue](guide.md#feature-switches) | Turns the argument into a feature switch, there are normally multiple switches pointed at a single external value, one of which should be flagged as the default. opt.imbue | Change the locale used when parsing values via iostream.
+Defaults to the user's preferred locale (aka locale("")) for arithmetic types and the "C" locale for everything else. opt.[implicitValue](guide.md#optional-values) | The implicit value is used for arguments with optional values when the argument was specified in the command line without a value. opt.[parse](guide.md#parse-actions) | Change the action to take when parsing this argument. opt.[prompt](guide.md#prompting) | Enables prompting.
 When the option hasn't been provided on the command line the user will be prompted for it.
 Use Cli::fPrompt* flags to adjust behavior.